davidsneighbour/kollitsch.dev/content/blog/2024/hugov-managing-multiple-gohugo-versions/index.md

 ## How to use `hugov`

-To get started, [clone the repository](https://github.com/davidsneighbour/hugov) and make it executable:
+To get started, [clone the repository](https://github.com/davidsneighbour/hugov) and make the script executable:

 ```bash
 git clone git@github.com:davidsneighbour/hugov.git